 We’ve ordered the result in ascending order by count; as this shows, the lowest count is 1, when it should be 0.

 All right: we know how many products don’t have reviews, but which ones are they?
-One way to answer that question is to use a left outer join, also called a left join.
+One way to answer that question is to use the type of SQL join known the left outer join, also called a “left join”.
 This kind of join always returns at least one record from the first table we mention (i.e., the one on the left).
 To see how it works, imagine we have two little tables called

 paint table contains three rows:

 | brand | color | | --------- | ----- | | Premiere | red | | Premiere | blue | | Special | blue |

 | kind | shade | | ------ | ----- | | nylon | green | | cotton | blue |

 If we do an inner join on these two tables, matching